Adrita-Khan/Modified-Gravity/README.md

 - [ ] Custom functions will be written to calculate:
   - Galaxy–Galaxy power spectrum
   - Galaxy–CMB lensing cross-power spectrum
-  - CMB Lensing–CMB Lensing auto-power spectrum
-- [ ] The computational pipeline may be optimized using [JAX](https://github.com/google/jax) or neural network-based interpolation

 - [ ] Realistic survey specifications (e.g., number density and redshift distributions from LSST/DESC and Simons Observatory) will be integrated
 - [ ] Theoretical and observational power spectra will be estimated and visualized
 - [ ] Interpretations will be made in the context of selected MG models